oasis-tcs/idpf-specification/idpf_specification.md

 2. Distribute the RX packets belonging to different flows to different RX queues based on the distribution programmed by the Device driver as part of Lookup Table (LUT) programming.
   1. All packets of a flow get hashed to a single RX queue as per the Data Plane programming of the device, although a device with programmable Dataplane can decide to hash them differently.

-  The Device driver can learn about the fields on which the hash was performed for a packet and as an advanced feature can negotiate to select the fields in teh packet to perform the hash.
+  The Device driver can learn about the fields on which the hash was performed for a packet and as an advanced feature can negotiate to select the fields in the packet to perform the hash.

 - Device Interface
   - RSS hash value is delivered in the RX descriptor as described in the RX Descriptor sections.